tomossmith/MS2-MariosPizza/README.md

      <b>Responsive Pizza Images</b>

-     Despite using Bootstrap as part of the site, the pizza images were very difficult to make responsive.
+     Despite using Bootstrap as part of the site and also using 'vw' units for the sizing, the pizza images were very difficult to make responsive.
 The pizza images are all generated as layers for each item, and when I used Bootstrap to try to keep the images responsive, the layers ended up being scattered accross the site.
      To resolve the issue, I had to create individual media queries for several screen widths in order to make sure the images stack correctly.

 ----